 Site, Event, Encounter

-This research area explores the interplay between art and society and the conditions under which artists work.
+This profile area explores the interplay between art and society and the conditions under which artists work.

 The focus is on the changing relationships and processes that develop between different performers and participants in artistic practices and events.
 Research in scenographic and design-related methodologies is included, as are investigations of events and meetings in physical and media spaces.
 Spatiality, the public sphere, audience encounters and questions of organisation are key notions, as well as critical dialogue, cultural context and forms for interactivity.
 The contemporary development and expansion of art forms, and the different influences on artistic production, are linked to issues raised within the artistic field that sustain an awareness of construction of meaning, spatial communication and artistic production in a changing social environment.